This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 1. You put your puppy down for the night in his crate.
 I’d expect your puppy to hold his pee for a solid 8 hours without an accident.

 2. You need to crate your puppy during the day.
 The guide dog school requires that we do not crate our 6-month-old puppies for more than 4 hours during the day.
-Our puppy will hold his pee for at least those 4 hours and probably more if he needed to.
+Our puppy will hold his pee for at least those 4 hours and probably more if he needs to.

 3. Your puppy is playing in the yard with other puppies with access to water.
 I’d expect my puppy would probably be peeing every 30 minutes in this scenario.